jiml-mlai-bootcamp-ucberkeley/Capstone_2/README.md

 #### The data for some states works well at a macro level, but insufficient for micro level analysis.
 #### The latitude and longitude values that were added gave better results than using zip code or county.
 #### A data source that provides the Latitude and Longitude for zip codes in the US was used for this purpose.
-#### KMeans helped to cluster the houses and put them in the correct geographic locations.
+#### KMeans helped to cluster the houses and group them into geographic locations.
 ##### US zip codes with lat and long  https://www.kaggle.com/datasets/joeleichter/us-zip-codes-with-lat-and-long

 ## Next steps and recommendations